ahmadAria001/laravel-object-router/README.md

 ```

 **`php artisan route:cache` is the key optimization, as it eliminates the runtime overhead of dynamic route registration, making this approach performant for production environments.**  By leveraging these optimizations, you can effectively use Object Routing to enhance the organization of your Laravel routes without sacrificing performance.

+## Commands
+* `php artisan make:route YOUR_CLASS_ROUTES_NAME`
+    * This command generates a new route class with the specified name.
+It creates the necessary boilerplate code for the route class, making it easier to follow the object routing approach.
+The generated class will be placed in the `app/Http/Routes` directory.
+    * Example of Usage: `php artisan make:route Some`